emacsfodder/emacs-icons-project/README.md

 are more focussed on how things look.
 So please raise issues and post icon/logo ideas, I'm not averse to customizing the god-awful Emacs splash page either.

+## Making it all free

+The central design was built with Cinema4D, but I plan to make it render with POV instead to keep it free, the background designs were made in photoshop, but I should get my act together on that too and make them pure SVG, it's perfectly capable of rendering them.

+Not just because they're free, but because they're also resolution independent, and that's always good.

 ## How to use

 These are all ready to rock on OS X, because I use it, I've put a